-At the end of December 2009, 52.5 million people were receiving benefits at a rate exceeding \$55 billion each month (\$675 billion annually).
-According to the latest Social Security Trustees Report, these cash benefits made up 4.8 percent of the nation's gross domestic product.
-During the same year, approximately 156 million employees and self-employed workers, along with employers, contributed \$667 billion to the OASDI trust funds-through which contributions are credited and benefits are paid.
+Social Security benefits are essential to the economic well-being of millions of individuals.
+At the end of December 2020, about 65 million people were receiving benefits that totaled approximately \$92 billion for the month.
+Beneficiaries were paid approximately \$1.1 trillion in calendar year 2020.
+During that year, approximately 175 million employees and self-employed workers, along with employers, contributed \$1 trillion to the OASDI trust funds-through which contributions are credited and benefits are paid.